flegall/comique/README.md

 I wrote this software for fun and because I couldn't find a simple tool for this purpose.

-It is fast, it displays pages and scrolls very very smoothly, but it requires quite much memory and loading is long.
+It is fast, it displays pages and scrolls very very smoothly, but it requires as much memory as the uncompressed images files and therefore loading is quite long.

 # Usage